Elizabeth Cook

-Elizabeth Cook (born July 18, 1972) is an American country music singer and radio host.
+Elizabeth Cook (born July 18, 1972) is an American country singer from Florida.
 She has made over 400 appearances on the Grand Ole Opry since her debut on March 17, 2000, despite not being a member.
 Cook, "the daughter of a hillbilly singer married to a moonshiner who played his upright bass while in a prison band", was "virtually unknown to the pop masses" before she made a debut appearance on the Late Show with David Letterman in June 2012.
 The New York Times called her "a sharp and surprising country singer" and an "idiosyncratic traditionalist".

 Early life

 The youngest of 12 children, Cook was born in Wildwood, Florida.
 Her mother, Joyce, played mandolin and guitar and performed on radio and local television.
 Her father, Thomas, also played string instruments.
 He honed his skills playing upright bass in the Atlanta Federal Penitentiary prison band while serving time for running moonshine.
 In prison he learned welding; Cook would name her 2010 album Welder.
 After his release from prison, he and Joyce began playing together in local country bands.
-Elizabeth was onstage with them when she was 4, singing material like songwriter John Schweers' "Daydreams About Night Things", a 1975 hit for Ronnie Milsap.
-She formed a band when she was 9.
+Elizabeth was onstage with them when she was four, singing material like songwriter John Schweers' "Daydreams About Night Things", a 1975 hit for Ronnie Milsap.
+She formed a band when she was nine years old.

 Cook graduated from Georgia Southern University in 1996 with dual degrees in Accounting and Computer Information Systems.

 Career

 Cook moved to Nashville, Tennessee in 1996 to work for PricewaterhouseCoopers.
 She got a publishing deal and ended up sleeping on the floor of the publishing house for three years while she worked on honing her craft, with The Blue Album, which contained demo recordings she had made in Nashville, finally being released in 2000.
-She cut her major-label debut, 2002's Hey Y'all, for Atlantic Records.
+She cut her major-label debut, 2002's Hey Y'all, for Warner Bros.
+Records.
 Hey Y'all was not a commercial success.
 After taking a shot at co-writing, Cook asked to be released from her contract.
 A proposed deal with Sony Records subsequently fell through.

 She released 2004's This Side of the Moon, which was eventually picked up by record label Thirty Tigers.
 It received positive reviews from The New York Times and No Depression.
 Produced by Rodney Crowell, Balls, which included a song Cook had written with songwriter Melinda Schneider, "Sometimes It Takes Balls to Be a Woman", was released in May 2007.
 Welder featured appearances by Dwight Yoakam, Crowell and Buddy Miller.

-Cook toured in America, as well as in South Korea, Japan, Norway, Sweden, Poland, France and the UK.
+Cook toured in the United States, as well as in South Korea, Japan, Norway, Sweden, Poland, France and the UK.
 She appeared at the Cambridge Folk Festival, the Maverick Festival and the Borderline in London.
 She has continued to play the Grand Ole Opry, making over 400 appearances—the most by a non-member of the radio show.